-- Charges for services that are not covered;

-- Charges over the Allowable Amount; and
+- Charges for services that are not covered; and - Charges over the Allowable Amount.

-- Charges for Services which are specifically excluded from accumulating to the Out-of-Pocket Maximum.

 You will continue to be responsible for these costs even after you reach your Out-of-Pocket Maximum.

 See the Summary of Benefits section for details on how the Out-of-Pocket Maximum works for your Plan.